Rochan-Arya/mind-space/README.md

 # Features
 Personalized Meditation Sessions:
-Users can select from various meditation tracks tailored to their preferences and emotional states.
+  Users can select from various meditation tracks.

 Progress Tracking:
   Monitor meditation time, completed sessions, and streaks to motivate and encourage users on their mindfulness journey.

-Real-time Notifications:
-  Set reminders for daily meditation practice, ensuring users maintain their mindfulness routine.

 Engaging UI:
   A clean and user-friendly interface designed for seamless navigation and an enjoyable experience.